Online Calculators since 2009

 To summarize, Limited Companies have many legal and accounting responsibilities.
 Failure to complete any of these procedures can lead to penalties.
 To avoid penalties, you should set reminders in advance for all these filings.
 First-time contractors are better of using the services of a professional accountant for fulfilling all their legal and accounting requirements.
 Of course, there is an additional cost, but the time saved can be employed productively, while also eliminating the risk for penalties.

-You can the services of Account Direct that provides a full range of accounting services for Limited Companies.
+You can the services of Tempo that provides a full range of accounting services for Limited Companies.
 Some of their services includes timely correspondence with HMRC and Companies House, including online filing of RTI and filing of tax and VAT returns.

 You may also find the following contractor calculators useful for your salary and tax calculations.